rajaneeshk90/rfc-documents/guides/DF/Draft-0.1.BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 #### 7.1.2 A catalog of DF programs (on_search API)

-Consumers receive a catalog of available DF programs for subscription.
-The example below demonstrates a comprehensive catalog response.
+- Consumers receive a catalog of available DF programs for subscription
+- The example below demonstrates a comprehensive catalog response
-This API call is required only when consumers need to discover available DF programs for subscription.
-BPPs that do not implement DF program subscription functionality MAY omit this API.
+- This API call is required only when consumers need to discover available DF programs for subscription
+- BPPs that do not implement DF program subscription functionality MAY omit this API

 ```json
 {